julienetie/lambdascript/lambdascript.md

                 "allowTemplateLiterals": true
             }
 ```
-Utilizing single quotes in JavaScript primarily aligns with the preference of Decoupled JavaScript for maintaining consistency throughout codebases.
+Utilizing single quotes in JavaScript primarily aligns with the preference of LambdaScript for maintaining consistency throughout codebases.
 However, it's essential to recognize that this choice is largely discretionary, and adhering to it is not a hard rule.
 The above configuration snippet tells ESLint to enforce the use of single quotes (') for strings in your code with an exception for template literals (backticks ``)

 #### 2.2.3 Allow Void
 ```json